Treating Plantar Fasciitis Glastonbury

 How is Plantar Fasciitis Diagnosed?

 The history of your symptoms is the first clue to the diagnosis.
 A physical exam almost always finds significant tenderness at the attachment of the plantar fascia on the bottom of the heel.
-A definitive diagnosis is confirmed using either diagnostic ultrasound or MRI, both of which can show a thickened plantar fascia.
+A definitive diagnosis is confirmed using either diagnostic ultrasound or MRI, both of which can show an inflamed, thicker plantar fascia.

 How is Plantar Fasciitis Treated?

 Treating plantar fasciitis begins with conservative therapies like activity changes, tension night splints, and orthotics (arch supports and heel cushions).
 Formal physical therapy may also help.
 A cortisone injection could reduce inflammation and pain.
-You can also use kinesiology taping (kinesiotaping) to reduce the strain on the plantar fascia and promote healing.
-Kinesiotaping applies a special tape to the foot in a way that allows movement while stabilizing muscles and joints.
+You can also use kinesiology tape to reduce the strain on the plantar fascia and promote healing.
+This is a special tape that can be used to tape to the foot in a way that allows movement while stabilizing muscles and joints.